 Feeling more adventurous?
 Add garlic-infused oil or chili oil for something that’ll breathe new life into an icebox pizza.

-The old fridge raid is a great way to eliminate food waste and make that pizza into a real work of art.
+The time-honored fridge raid is a great way to eliminate food waste and make that pizza into a real work of art.
 Scour the side door for things like capers, olives, artichoke hearts or jalapeno peppers.
-Chop up some leftover lunch meat or shred some chicken over the top.
+Chop up some leftover sandwich meat or shred some chicken over the top.
 Got an onion?
 Throw it on.
 Veggies?
 Go for it.

 Pizza is a blank canvas.
 Don’t be afraid to experiment!
-The benefit here is this: if you’re working with a real cheap frozen pizza, you don’t have a lot to lose.
+The benefit here is this: If you’re working with a bargain frozen pizza, you don’t have a lot to lose.

-A great way to class up an otherwise lackluster pie.
-After you add your toppings of choice, layer on some swirls of something that works with the existing flavors.
-Add some jarred pesto or a drizzle of alfredo sauce, bruschetta, or a red pepper puree.
+Various sauce combos make a great way to class up an otherwise lackluster pie.
+After adding your toppings of choice, layer on some swirls of something that works with the existing flavors.
+Add some jarred pesto or a drizzle of alfredo sauce, bruschetta or a red pepper puree.

 Not only is it tasty, but using a few drizzles of sauce on your frozen pie allows you to use up that pesto you didn’t have enough noodles to accommodate before it starts to turn brown.

-If you’re working with a bad pizza or even a mediocre one, your best bet is to add more cheese.
+If you’re working with a subpar or mediocre pizza, your best bet is to add more cheese.
 Granted, this is never a bad idea, but in the case of sauce that doesn’t delight and a wimpy smattering of shreds, you’re better off with a cheese intervention.

-Adding fresh mozzarella or even a bag of Italian cheese shreds will give you that stretchy gooiness that makes pizza, well, pizza.
-Smoked mozzarella will give you that same texture but adds another layer of complexity to the dish.
+Adding fresh mozzarella or even a bag of shredded Italian cheese will give you that stretchy gooiness that characterizes your favorite pizza.
+Smoked mozzarella will give you that same texture while adding another layer of complexity to the dish.